momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 The NAT64/DNS64 mechanism enables IPv6-only clients in a network to communicate with remote IPv4-only nodes.
 However, using literal IPv4 addresses instead of DNS names will fail (unless 464XLAT {{?RFC8683}} is used).
-An iterative resolver cannot use the DNS64 because it is a service that uses literal IP addresses (and also because the DNS64 may depend on the resolver itself).
+An iterative resolver cannot use the DNS64 because it is a service that uses literal IP addresses.
 This problem can be solved by the iterative resolver converting IPv4 addresses to IPv6 by adding the Pref64::/n prefix, which instructs the NAT64 to convert the IPv6 packets to IPv4 packets.
 With this implementation, an iterative resolver can be operated even inside an IPv6-only network.

 # Solution with existing protocols
-This section provides the mechanism of an IPv6-only resolver utilizing the NAT64.
+This section provides the mechanism of an IPv6-only capable resolver utilizing the NAT64.
-We'll assume we have one or more IPv6/IPv4 translator boxes {{!NAT64=RFC6146}} connecting an IPv6 network to an IPv4 network.
+We will assume we have one or more IPv6/IPv4 translator boxes {{!NAT64=RFC6146}} connecting an IPv6 network to an IPv4 network.
 The NAT64 device provides translation service and bridges the two networks, allowing communication between IPv6-only hosts and IPv4-only hosts.
-The IPv6-only resolver proposed in this document performs the IPv4 to IPv6 synthesis for the resolver to communicate with IPv4 servers via NAT64.
+The IPv6-only capable resolver proposed in this document performs the IPv4 to IPv6 synthesis for the resolver to communicate with IPv4 servers via NAT64.
 By using NAT64, this IPv6-only iterative resolver can be considered dual stack in the sense of {{!RFC3901}}.

 ## Finding an Authoritative server with only IPv4 addresses